google/libphonenumber/FALSEHOODS.md

 1.  **All valid phone numbers follow the ITU specifications**

-    ITU says things like "national numbers can not be longer than sixteen digits" but valid numbers in Germany have been assigned that are longer than this.
+    ITU-T specifies that a phone number cannot be longer than fifteen digits, with one to three digits reserved for the country calling code, but valid numbers in Germany have been assigned that are longer than this.

 1.  **All valid phone numbers belong to a country**